-This tool also has an ergonomic handle, which makes it easier to use for longer brushing sessions as you work your way through their thick fur.
-This durable tool has a design built to last with a sturdy blade that stays sharp, and a thick plastic housing that is easy to clean and maneuver over your pups’ bodies.
+The Pet Neat tool also has an ergonomic handle, which makes it easier to use for longer brushing sessions as you work your way through their thick fur.
+This durable tool has a design built to last with a sturdy blade that stays sharp and a thick plastic housing that is easy to clean and maneuver over your pups’ bodies.

-The hair that comes out as you use this brush efficiently falls away or cleanly pulls off the teeth without any difficulty so you can keep grooming without disruption.
+We love that the hair that comes out as you use this brush efficiently falls away or cleanly pulls off the teeth without any difficulty, so you can keep grooming without disruption.

 - Gently removes loose hair, dirt, and dander.